SOLVE

 Roadmap

-Prepared for Gordon Law Group, P.C. — documenting mapped workflows, identified automation opportunities, projected ROI, and a recommended phased implementation plan for the CounselKit AI suite.
+Prepared for Gordon Law Group, P.C. — documenting mapped workflows, identified automation opportunities, projected ROI, and a recommended phased implementation plan for the IntelliFirm AI suite.

 Gordon Law Group